-Training and Education (LTTE) International Conference in 2020 with the theme of Post-Pandemic importance of developing and strengthening the education sector during the COVID-19 pandemic.
+The theme was chosen with the reason to pay attention to the academic world about the importance of developing and strengthening the education sector during the COVID-19 pandemic.
 National academics have produced a lot of research on strengthening and development related to the education sector that has been previously mentioned.
 However, there are still many that have not been disseminated and widely publicized, so they are not accessible to the people who need them.
 On this basis, this International Conference has become an event for national academics to present their research, as well as exchange information and deepen their research problems, and develop sustainable cooperation.

-Language Pedagogy: Perspective and Directions can be carried out properly and this Proceedings various institutions from Higher Education, Research Institutions and other institutions.
+There are 25 research papers submitted in parallel sessions.
+Scientific writing comes from various institutions from Higher Education, Research Institutions and other institutions.
 By publishing this proceeding this is expected to be useful and can be used as a reference in developing related research in education sector.
 The editorial board would like to thank you maximally to all parties involved in the settlement of this proceeding.